michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - adj: relating to or characteristic of diplomacy
 - adj: using or marked by tact in dealing with sensitive matters or people
 ### Family
-diplomatic: diplomatically, undiplomatic, undiplomatically+;diplomacy: diplomacies, diplomatic, diplomatical, diplomatist;diplomat: diplomacy, diplomats;diplomatist: diplomatists
+- diplomatic: diplomatically, undiplomatic, undiplomatically+
+- diplomacy: diplomacies, diplomatic, diplomatical, diplomatist
+- diplomat: diplomacy, diplomats
+- diplomatist: diplomatists
 ### Examples
 - In 1974, he was travelling from Beirut to Jerusalem in a car bearing Vatican diplomatic plates when it was stopped by Israeli security forces.
 - In this respect, she faces a more nuanced diplomatic challenge than confronted, say, Thatcher or Tony Blair.